itdaniher/TrinketKeyboard/readme.txt

-This is a minimal standalone (not needing any Arduino stuff) implementation of TrinketKeyboard for Adafruit's Trinket.
-Notes below apply. --Joonas Pihlajamaa
+This is a minimal standalone (not needing any Arduino stuff) implementation of @jokkebk's demo of yesteryear.
+Notes below apply. --Ian Daniher

-TrinketKeyboard is a part of Adafruit's Trinket/Gemma USB HID Arduino Library

-TrinketKeyboard allows the user to implement a simple USB keyboard inside the Arduino environment

-Please see TrinketKeyboard.h for usage documentation, an example is also included
+Props to Joonas Pihlajamaa, Adafruit.

 TrinketKeyboard uses V-USB (http://www.obdev.at/products/vusb/) to implement USB with a bitbang technique.
 See the folder "usbdrv" for V-USB files.